mebjas/html5-qrcode/README.md

 });
 ```

-**Important**: Not that this method will trigger user permission if the user has not granted it already.
+**Important**: Note that this method will trigger user permission if the user has not granted it already.
 > Warning: Direct access to the camera is a powerful feature.
 It requires consent from the user, and your site MUST be on a secure origin (HTTPS).
 >
 > Warning: Asking for access to the camera on page load will result in most of your users rejecting access to it.
 [More info](https://developers.google.com/web/fundamentals/media/capturing-images)